DirtyHairy/async-mutex/README.md

 // ...
 ```

-`waitForUnlock` accepts an optional argument `weight`.
-If `weight` is specified the promise
+`waitForUnlock` accepts optional arguments `weight` and `priority`.
+The promise will resolve as soon
-will only resolve once the semaphore's value is greater or equal to `weight`;

-`waitForUnlock` accepts a second optional argument `nice`.
-Specifying a higher `nice` value will
-cause the promise to resolve after tasks with a lower `nice` value and before tasks with a higher
-`nice` value. `nice` can be negative and the default is zero.
+as it is possible to `acquire` the semaphore with the given weight and priority.
+Scheduled tasks with
+the greatest `priority` values execute first.

 ## Limiting the time waiting for a mutex or semaphore to become available